An essential part of my tasks as Program Director for Frankfurt School’s Bachelor in Business Administration was the development of the curriculum.

 Reform of the Advanced Study Phase

 In 2013 we overhauled the final year of the program, which we call the Advanced Study Phase.
 It consists mostly of electives.
-We liberalized the structure and made it more flexible to give students an ample choice and to allow us to include new topics more easily.
+We liberalized the structure and made it more flexible to give students ample choice and to allow us to include new topics more easily.
 Today, students can choose from more than forty courses in four main thematic pillars.
 With very few exceptions the Advanced Study Phase is entirely taught in English.

 A new Basic Study Phase